Components of a Contract Operation

 • blinding is a random number of 8 bytes, which allows the seal data to be effectively hidden once they have been hashed, improving resistance to brute-force attacks.

 • method is a 1-byte field indicating the seal closing method, which will be used in the related witness transaction.
-It's either tapret or opret.
+It's either Tapret or Opret.

 The concealed form of the Seal Definition is simply the SHA-256 tagged hash of the concatenation of the four fields: